iowa state graduate

 Preparing for Graduation

-1. Do You Have Enough Credits?
+1. Make Sure You Have Enough Credits

-While this may seem like a silly question, many students assume they have enough credits to graduate on time only to find out in the middle of their last semester that they’re one or two credits shy.
+While this may seem like a silly question, many students assume they have enough credits to graduate on time, only to find out in the middle of their last semester that they’re one or two credits shy.
 Make sure you talk to your advisor, check out your school’s website, or visit the registrar’s office so you aren’t left watching commencement in the audience section.

-2. Complete the Required Paperwork.
+2. Complete Required Paperwork

-When it comes to graduation, one of the most commonly overlooked pieces is making sure you’ve turned in all of your paperwork.
+When it comes to graduation, one of the most commonly overlooked pieces is ensuring you’ve turned in all of your paperwork.
 Believe it or not, you’ll need to submit a graduation application to make the process formal.
 This “intent to graduate” form needs to be filled out before your last semester.

 This usually includes the name you’d like on your diploma along with the address where you’d like it sent.
-You should also check whether or not you’re required to attend an exit interview with the admissions office before walking across stage.
+You should also check whether or not you’re required to attend an exit interview with the admissions office before walking across the stage.

-4. Order Your Cap and Gown.
+4. Order Your Cap and Gown Early

 Check with the bookstore, as this is usually where they are ordered from.
 (And once you get your commencement regalia, don’t forget to decorate your grad cap for your graduation ceremony!)

-6. Send out Invitations
+5. Send out Graduation Invitations

 Graduation ticket policies vary from university to university.
 The number you receive depends on size and tradition.
 Larger schools tend to offer a general commencement ceremony for all graduating students along with individual ceremonies for each program; smaller colleges may only have one ceremony.
 Seats are likely limited, and you’ll be given a certain number of tickets.

 First, determine who will be attending graduation.
-Need more than you are allotted?
+Need more seats than you are allotted?
 Post on student forums on Facebook or Instagram to see if someone has extras.
 Most people don’t use all of their tickets or may not be attending at all.

-7. Don’t Forget About Your Friends!
+6. Don’t Forget About Your Friends!

 The last few weeks of school are extremely hectic.
 Finals are wrapping up, people are packing to go home, and you’re trying to enjoy the last few weeks of college life.
-Before all of this craziness begins, take time to grab coffee with friends who’ve stuck by you through thick and thin.
+Before all of this craziness begins, take time to grab coffee with the friends who’ve stuck by you through thick and thin.

 Exchange contact information and put some summer plans on the calendar.
 Better yet, if time allows, try to throw a graduation party with your friends.
 This is a great way to celebrate your college career with those who were by your side through it all.